-Component 1 - Preparing Participants to Take Part in Sport and Physical Activity (60 marks)
+Component 1 - Preparing Participants to Take Part in Sport and Physical Activity (30%)

-- Internally assessed (coursework that is moderated externally). - Completed through coursework assignments set by Pearson to assess your understanding of the different types of provision of sport and physical activity available for different types of participants, barriers to participation and ways to overcome these barriers to increase participation in sport and physical activity.
-Learners will also research equipment and technological advances in a chosen sport and how to prepare bodies for participation in sport and physical activity. - Set by Pearson to be completed in approximately 5 hours of supervised internal assessment.
+Completed through coursework assignments set by Pearson to assess your understanding of the different types of provision of sport and physical activity available for different types of participants, barriers to participation and ways to overcome these barriers to increase participation in sport and physical activity

-Component 2 - Taking Part and Improving Other Participants Sporting Performance (60 marks)
+Component 2 - Taking Part and Improving Other Participants Sporting Performance (30%)

-- Internally assessed (coursework that is moderated externally). - Completed through coursework assignments set by Pearson to assess your understanding of the components of fitness and their effect on performance, your participation in practical sport, the role of officials in sport and the application of sporting drills to improve other participants' sporting performance. - Set by Pearson to be completed in approximately 4 hours of supervised internal assessment.
+Completed through coursework assignments set by Pearson to assess your understanding of the components of fitness and their effect on performance, your participation in practical sport, the role of officials in sport and the application of sporting drills to improve other participants' sporting performance.

-Component 3 - Developing Fitness to Improve Other Participants Performance in Sport and Physical Activity (60 marks)
+Component 3 - Developing Fitness to Improve Other Participants Performance in Sport and Physical Activity (40%)

-- Externally assessed -synoptic (synoptic assessment that builds on component 1 and 2 to enable learning to be brought together and related to a real life situation in component 3) - This component is assessed through a written assessment under supervised conditions that requires learners to demonstrate their level of understanding of the importance of fitness, the different types of fitness for performance in sport and physical activity and their understanding of the body and fitness testing.
+Externally assessed -synoptic.
+This component is assessed through a written assessment under supervised conditions that requires learners to demonstrate their level of understanding of the importance of fitness, the different types of fitness for performance in sport and physical activity and their understanding of the body and fitness testing.

-- Confident in typing extended pieces of work using Microsoft Word - Organisational skills to keep coursework files saved and backed up - Consistency in meeting of deadlines for coursework completion - Verbal communication skills (when delivering your planned session) - An interest in sport and physical activity
+- Confident in typing extended pieces of work using Microsoft Word and PowerPoint - Consistency in meeting of deadlines for coursework completion - Verbal communication and leadership skills (when delivering your planned session) - An interest in sport and physical activity and ability to perform in one sporting activity